OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ## Contributor Guidelines

-### What is Expected from a Contribution?

-- **Code Quality**: Ensure that your code, whether for core functionalities or extensions, is clean, efficient, and adheres to the OpenBB Platform's standards.
-Properly comment your code to make it understandable to other contributors.

-- **Documentation**: When adding new features or making changes, especially to extensions, ensure they are accompanied by comprehensive documentation.
-This helps in maintaining the consistency and clarity of the OpenBB Platform.

-- **Testing**: Before submitting any contribution, test thoroughly to ensure you're not introducing regressions or new bugs.
-This applies to both core functionalities and extensions.

-- **Commit Messages**: Use clear and concise commit messages that provide a brief description of the changes.
-This aids in the understanding and tracking of project history.
+### Expectations for Contributors

+1. Use Cases:
+   - Ensure that your contributions directly enhance the OpenBB Platform's functionality or extension ecosystem.

+2. Documentation:
+   - All code contributions should come with relevant documentation, including the purpose of the contribution, how it works, and any changes it makes to existing functionalities.
+   - Update any existing documentation if your contribution alters the behavior of the OpenBB Platform.

+3. Code Quality:
+   - Your code should adhere strictly to the OpenBB Platform's coding standards and conventions.
+   - Ensure clarity, maintainability, and proper organization in your code.

+4. Testing:
+   - All contributions must be thoroughly tested to avoid introducing bugs to the OpenBB Platform.
+   - Contributions should include relevant automated tests (unit and integration), and any new feature should come with its test cases.

+5. Performance:
+   - Your contributions should be optimized for performance and should not degrade the overall efficiency of the OpenBB Platform.
+   - Address any potential bottlenecks and ensure scalability.

+6. Collaboration:
+   - Engage actively with the OpenBB development team to ensure that your contributions align with the platform's roadmap and standards.
+   - Welcome feedback and be open to making revisions based on reviews and suggestions from the community.

 ### Quality Assurance